Neven96/Game-of-life/README.md

 ## Version 4

 - Same as version 3, but minified for speed
-- A little faster loading
+- A small improvement to loading speed for the webpage
 - Probably will not be updated again
 - Run like version 3